piyush-garg/fabric8-build-team-wiki/Papercuts.md

 ### 1. Lack of Docker build support

 Just cannot move any of the OSIO components into OSIO without this.
 Build is building a CI even build cannot use.
+This product must be dogfood if we need any quality out of this.

+### 2. Iteration times are ridiculously high

+Changes in a plugin or something goes through a series of Jenkins builds, each one potentially taking a very long time.
+The repository fetish is severely hurting development.

-### 2. Simple things should be simple.
+### 3. Simple things should be simple.

 I had to use this for a while to truly appreciate the beauty of platforms like Travis or Circle CI.
 We need a better ramping up story so that someone can start using this service without learning all of Jenkins, pipeline library and all the random plugins.

-### 3. Lack of code ownership boundary
+### 4. Lack of code ownership boundary

 The default Jenkins file that gets imported into the project contains enough nuances to get it wrong.
 Over time a user is going to change it bit by bit to